EKE00372/diminfo/README.md

 ### Do not forget

-Kiminfo use `Time` module as starting parent, it anchored on UIParend, and other modules anchored modules on it's left.
+Kiminfo use `Time` module as starting anchored and it anchored on UIParent, other modules anchored modules on it's left.
 For example, as default Config setting, `Time` module is the first loaded and `Bags` module is second.
 This order is also **modules load order**.

 ```lua
 	C.Time = true